dailydotdev/memetoberfest/Readme.md

 ## Prizes

-The best memes will get daily.dev swag!
+The 10 best memes will get daily.dev SWAG!

 ## How to participate